denisicun/react-google-recaptcha/README.md

 https://github.com/dozoisch/react-google-recaptcha/issues/76

+**Also we've added support to load recaptcha from recaptcha.net, we've added the needed documentation in the advanced usage.**

-**THIS DOCUMENTATION IS THE ORIGINAL v0.8.1 VERSION DOCUMENTATION, SO IF YOU DO DESIDE FOR SOME STRANGE REASON TO USE THIS, FOLLOW IT**
+**THIS DOCUMENTATION IS THE ORIGINAL v0.8.1 VERSION DOCUMENTATION WITH OUR CHANGE TO SUPPORT 'recaptcha.net', SO IF YOU DO DECIDE FOR SOME STRANGE REASON TO USE THIS, FOLLOW IT**

 ## Installation